-- 4.48 A Firm may establish policies and procedures that require appropriate consultation for high-risk Engagements to consist of an appropriate reviewer6 to provide an objective evaluation of the significant judgements made by the Engagement Team and the conclusions reached in formulating the report.
-Such policies and procedures may7: - (a) require an appropriate reviewer to perform a review for all Engagements meeting criteria used to evaluate high-risk Engagements, including for example: - (i) the nature and complexity of the Engagement, including the extent to which it involves a matter of public interest; - (ii) the size of the Client and number of stakeholders that will rely on the Engagement report; - (iii) the identification of unusual circumstances, risks or subjectivity involved in an Engagement or class of Engagements; - (iv) whether the Engagement includes the preparation of a Public Document; and - (v) whether laws or regulations require such a review to be performed; and - (b) set out the appointment and eligibility of the appropriate reviewer and the appropriate reviewer's responsibilities relating to the performance and documentation of the review.
+- 4.48 A Firm may establish policies and procedures in relation to appropriate consultation for highrisk Engagements to consist of an appropriate reviewer7 to provide an objective evaluation of the significant judgements made by the Engagement Team and any conclusions reached in formulating the Engagement Output.
+Such policies and procedures may8: - require an appropriate reviewer to perform a review for all Engagements meeting criteria used to evaluate high-risk Engagements, including for example: - (i) the nature and complexity of the Engagement, including the extent to which it involves a matter of public interest; - (ii) the size of the Client and number of stakeholders that will rely on the Engagement Output; - (iii) the identification of unusual circumstances, risks or subjectivity involved in an Engagement or class of Engagements; - (iv) whether the Engagement includes the preparation of a Public Document; and - (v) whether laws or regulations require such a review to be performed; and - (b) set out the appointment and eligibility of the appropriate reviewer and the appropriate reviewer's responsibilities relating to the performance and documentation of the review.